The Happy Puppy Site

 This may seem intrusive, but it is important in order to ensure that the dog does not get passed on again and again.

 Don’t expect that a shelter will necessarily welcome you with open arms.
-Some rescue centres have installed quite prohibitive restrictions on the type of owner that can adopt one of their dogs, arguably to the detriment of the dogs themselves.
+Some rescue centers have installed quite prohibitive restrictions on the type of owner that can adopt one of their dogs.
+Arguably to the detriment of the dogs themselves.

-I come across more and more owners these days, that have been illogically turned down by rescue centres.
+I come across more and more owners these days, that have been illogically turned down by rescue centers.
 Many of these are experienced owners that already have another dog.

 They have frequently been turned down because they work, even though they already have good daytime care arrangements (dog sitter, walker, creche etc) in place for their existing dog.